 If the temperatures are cold, try to cover your knee so it keeps warm.
 I like to use my knee brace for hiking for that.
 Two-in-one solution.

 After the hike

-Important if you feel pain after the hike is that you let your knee rest and heal before you start training up the muscles for your next hike.
-Pushing it can result in long lasting injuries and just isn’t worth it.
+Important if you feel pain after the hike, you let your knee rest and heal before you start training up the muscles for your next hike.
+Pushing it can result in long-lasting injuries and just isn’t worth it.

 RELATED: Best gift ideas for hikers

 There sure is a myriad of knee braces for hiking out there and it can be hard to pick the right one.
 Yet, I hope you feel that I’ve narrowed it down enough for you to make a solid decision when it comes to choosing the best knee brace for hiking, suitable for you and your needs.